Web hosting for developers: in search of the best provider

 In this article, I will present you with the 6 best web hosting for developers options.
 More so, I’ll briefly discuss the main factors that helped to come up with this list.

 When I say developers, I mean everyone from coding enthusiasts and solo-entrepreneurs to freelancers and even agencies.
-Whether you’re working for a client or for yourself, the struggles of choosing a hosting plan are universal.
+Regardless of your position, chances are you will need something a little different than just regular site hosting.

 With that in mind, here are the 6 best providers for developers.